Vaiden

 Clinton Lodge No. 84

-Along with the churches, Masonry has had an
+Along with the churches, Masonry has had an important

-Lodge at Shongalo was requested September 25, 1846, and DeWitt Dlinton
+Shongalo was requested September 25,

-Lodge No. 84F. and
+DeWitt Dlinton Lodge No. 84F.

-A.M. was organized about the same time.
+and A.M. was organized about the same time.
 It was not until February 17, 1847, that the Charter was granted from

 the Grand Lodge of Mississippi at Natchez.
 Grand Master Henry S. Tappan and